-- Don’t expect a lot.
+At the same time, you can’t necessarily expect a ton more financial aid.
 If approved, your appeal may only mean an extra couple of thousand dollars.
 But that’s a win to be accepted and celebrated.

 Asking for help isn’t always easy, especially when you’ve already asked via FAFSA and the help offered isn’t enough.
 It’s not because they don’t care, though.
 Financial aid administrators just need more information.

-That’s what learning how to ask for more financial aid is all about – explaining the details of your situation as honestly and completely as possible.
-Good luck!
+That’s why when you appeal for more financial aid, your focus should be explaining the details of your situation as honestly and completely as possible.

 Need a student loan?Here are our top student loan lenders of 2018!